 Proper daily oral hygiene is the number one key to keeping gum disease at bay.
 This requires brushing your teeth twice a day for two minutes each time, flossing between your teeth at least once a day, and having regular dental checkups and cleanings.
 It should also be stressed that smoking or chewing tobacco is particularly harmful to gum tissue—and oral health in general.

 If your gums already bleed when you brush and floss, don’t wait until it gets worse.
 We can suggest additional tips to improve your oral health, as well as make sure your teeth and gumline are squeaky clean!
-Contact us at Vayner Family Dentistry to set up an appointment today.
+Contact us at Jack Vayner DDS to set up an appointment today.

 © 2020 Jack Vayner DDS – Dentist in Fairfield CT · Dental Marketing by Practice Cafe